ElesCloud/ESCDocuments/Training_PhaseFive.md

 ## Section One: Update and Payment
 - Invite the recruit to the main Epsilon Security Consulting group.
   - Not all trainers have this ability.
 If you don't, contact an available officer or other trainer with admin rights. **This step is critical.
 Please ping for a group admin or officer to send an invite if you do not have the rights to do so, before you proceed.**
-- Trainees should leave the Foundation group and the Land (if applicable) group at this point.
-They do not need either of these groups anymore.
-If they don't leave them now, they will be ejected later.
+- Trainees should leave the Foundation group at this point.
+They do not it anymore.
+If they don't leave it now, they will be ejected later in a periodic purge.
 - Change the recruit's Discord role.
   - Epsilon Bot’s role command is !enlisted @discordname#tag.
   - If you can't change roles, ping for help.
 - To allow full access to the armory store and forum internal posts, the graduate's permissions and rank will need to be adjusted.
   - An NCO+ with admin access to the armory can manually update a Conscript to Contractor on the database so they can use the Contracted Terminal to get a link to the store.
 This won't work unless they are in the main group and their rank has been changed.
-  - A command-level staff member (typically Nikki) will assign forum permissions.
-This may not be done immediately but is usually handled within 24 hours.
 - Contracted-level members can always access the armory store again in the future through the right-hand "Contracted Terminal" in-world.

 ## Section Two: Contracted Gear